 Another great benefit of Aquafaba, apart from being vegan, is that it doesn't have an odor.
-That makes for an excellent alternative for everyone who simply doesn't like egg whites or can't consume them because of their diet.
+That makes it an excellent alternative for everyone who doesn't like egg whites or can't consume them because of their diet.

 Why use egg whites in Cocktails

-The use of egg white in cocktails creates a beautiful velvety texture, a richer mouthfeel, and it, too, smoothens the alcohol taste in cocktails.
+Using egg white in cocktails creates a beautiful velvety texture, a richer mouthfeel, and it smoothens the alcohol taste in your drink.
 It creates a thick and consistent white foam on top of your cocktail.

-What Aquafaba is
+What is Aquafaba?

 Discovered by chef Joel Roessel, the chickpea brine is an amazing emulsifier and foaming agent.
 So any time you need egg whites, whether for baking, cooking, or creating cocktails, you can substitute them with aquafaba.

-The name aquafaba may sound strange at first.
+The name aquafaba may sound odd at first.
 It makes a lot of sense, though.
 It consists of the Latin words for water (aqua) and bean (faba).

 What is Aquafaba used for?

 However, it's certainly no replacement if the egg is the main or only ingredient.
 So please don't try to create scrambled aquafaba.
 It won't work and doubtlessly won't taste right 😉

 How you substitute egg whites for Aquafaba

 If you don't use it all at once, you can freeze it in 1oz portions for later use.
-In that case, simply defrost them right before mixing a cocktail.
+In that case, defrost what you need right before mixing a cocktail.

-I recommend starting with 0.75oz of Aquafaba and check the results.
+I recommend starting with 0.75oz of Aquafaba and checking the results.
 In my opinion, this already creates plenty of foam if you do it correctly.
 Then shake the cocktail well and long enough to achieve the best results.

-Another tip: try to reverse-dry shake to further improve the result.
+Pro tip: try to reverse-dry shake to further improve the result.
 To do that, put all ingredients into your cocktail shaker and add ice.